dlebansais/SimpleDatabase/README.md

 ## Deleting rows

 Deleting rows has more options.
 When performing a delete operation, you can set a minimum number of rows to delete for the operation to be considered successful.
-This can be zero, but typically it can be the number of rows returned by a query targetting specific values.
-If you use the same targetting object for the delete, the number of rows returned, and the delete is successful, you know all rows have been deleted.
+This can be zero, but typically it can be the number of rows returned by a query targeting specific values.
+If you use the same targeting object for the delete, the number of rows returned, and the delete is successful, you know all rows have been deleted.

 Deleting rows also has the following options: